 Main market square in Mainz with a big market here on Saturdays.
 In one part, people are outside drinking Weinschorle, which is essentially white wine and some sparkling water.
 Everyone spends time outside socializing and enjoying the weekend.

 Grab a drink on the Rhine river.
 In the summer, they have an area outside with sand, volleyball courts, chairs and tables lined along the river

 Wander around the town and see the church in the city center and cute German buildings

-Pretty large town next to Mainz.
-You can wander around, see the church, shop, or just hang out in the park
+Large town next to Mainz where you can wander around, see the church, shop, or just hang out in the park

 Take the cable car up to the top of the hill.
 It goes over vineyards and gives gorgeous views of the town, river, and vineyards